 We skipped the classic tourist-haven of Benidorm (all I know about Benidorm has been learnt from the TV sitcom and although what I’ve seen does crack me up it definitely doesn’t attract me to the city as a whole), and instead stayed in the little town of Oliva, about an hour or so up the coast from Alicante where we flew in to.
 It was only the beginning of April, so pretty much off-season, and it felt like we were potentially the only English people around which was really really nice.

-One of my pals decided that it was something she needed to do at some point in her life: drive a car in a foreign country.
+My extremely brave pal Emma decided that it was something she needed to do at some point in her life: drive a car in a foreign country.
 All I’m saying is…IT WAS TERRIFYING.
-Obviously we drive on the opposite side of the road to the majority of the rest of the world, so my brave driving pal was pretty tense throughout the whole experience.
+Obviously we drive on the opposite side of the road to the majority of the rest of the world, so Emma was actually pretty tense throughout the whole experience.
 But if she was tense that was nothing compared to the rest of us…I found myself involuntarily spasming in an attempt to stifle the screams trying to escape my mouth, instead wincing out the odd ‘er…careful on your right.
 Bit close…’ The moment when she had to reverse down one of the narrowest hillside (and carlined) streets in the history of the world was a particularly mental moment.
 BUT she did it and in my opinion that makes her basically capable of ANYTHING.
 WHAT A CHAMPION OF CHAMPIONS!

 Dressed as if it was tropical weather despite it being not much higher than 20 C most days